UWM-Libraries/GeoDiscovery-Documentation/docs/GeoCombine/OpenGeoMetadata.md

 ```

 {: .warning }
-This does not seem to work on Stephen's local install.

-If that doesn't work, you can navigate into the individual repos in `./tmp/opengeometadata` and do a fetch and pull directly.
+If this doesn't work, ensure your current user has access to the `.git/` directory of the repository.